pixelrip/howto-p8-inheritance/README.md

 ├── scripts/               # Build automation
 └── docs/                  # Documentation
 ```

-## Workflow

-- Edit spritesheet in `assets/sprites.p8`
-- Edit audio (sfx and patterns) in `assets/audio.p8`
-- Build the project with `./scripts/build.sh`
-- Load and run the compiled file in Pico-8

 ## How This Demonstrates Inheritance in Lua
 Lua doesn't have built-in classes like Java or C++, but it provides a powerful mechanism called metatables that allows us to simulate them.
 This project uses **metatables** to create an inheritance chain.